 Job vacancies at Heritage New Zealand are advertised on this website, and across a range of other appropriate media including daily newspapers.

-Applications for this role close at 5pm on Sunday 9 February 2020.
+Applications close at 5pm on Thursday 20 February 2020.

 How to apply